mikeshulman/narya/README.md

 ### From source

 There is no distribution yet, so you have to compile Narya yourself.
-This requires OCaml version 5.2.1 (or later) and various libraries.
+This requires a recent version of OCaml and various libraries.
+Currently Narya is developed with OCaml 5.3.0; as far as I know, it also compiles with any version after 5.2.1, but this is not regularly verified.
 After installing any version of OCaml and its package manager Opam, you can install Narya with its dependencies as follows:

 ```
-opam switch create 5.2.1
+opam switch create 5.3.0
 opam install dune

 cd narya